kcloze/slim-swoole/README.md

-# Slim Framework 3 Skeleton Application With Swoole
+# Slim 3 MVC Skeleton With Swoole

 ##Features
 * Quickly setup and start working on a new Slim Framework 3 .